kismetwireless/kismet-docs/readme/070-alerts.md

 	Very old versions of Netstumbler (3.22, 3.23, 3.30) generate, in certain conditions, specific packets which are identifiable.

+* `NOCLIENTMFP`

+    Fingerprint

+    MFP is a modern Wi-Fi stanard for protecting clients against spoofed access points.
+Older supplicant code or device firmware may not include support for MFP, preventing the client from taking advantage of these new protections.

+    Client MFP support is advertised in request packets as a client joins a network.
+For the best results, channel hopping should be disabled or a dedicated card locked to the channel of the target AP should be added.

 * `NONCEDEGRADE`

     Trend/stateful